vlsergey/spring-data-rest-utils/README.md

 - [x] Exposes open projections and default projections
 - [X] Generates path and operations for supported commands
   - Generates path items for CRUD methods: `findAll`, `findOneById`, `deleteById`, `save` (incl.
 PUT, POST and PATCH)
-  - Generates path items to fetch linked entities
+  - Generates path items to fetch linked entities, create or delete assotiations
   - (WIP) Generates path items for query methods (so far that accepts and returns "simple" types like `Long` or `String`)

 Examples: